Capstone-Projects-2023-Spring/project-discord-classroom/documentation/docs/requirements/use-case-descriptions.md

 3. The bot writes the attendance data to the SQL database: marking a student as present if it revived a response, or absent if it did not.
 4. The bot notifies the user of any absences after the attendance taking period closes.

+Use Case 6<br>
+As a user, I want open a ticket/question that can be answered by the TA/Teacher.
+1. The user types the !cticket command in the bot commands channel.
+2. The bot opens a private chat with the Student, TAs, and the Teacher.
+3. The student can now ask a question privately in the newly opened chat
+4. When the teacher/TA replies they can answer publicly and announce to the rest of the class, or privately in the chat created.